Simon-i2it/python-django-projects/README.md

-## 1. Build a web application that allows users to upload and search for images.
+## 1. Build a web app that allows users to upload and search for images.

 The application should have the following features: